Concordium/concordium-java-sdk/README.md

 ### Supported Transactions

-- TransferTransaction
+- TransferTransaction:
 Sends funds from one account to another.

-- TransferWithMemo
+- TransferWithMemo:
 Sends funds from one account to another with an associated `Memo`.

-- Register Data
+- Register Data:
 Registers a maximum of 256 bytes on the chain.

-- Initialize Contract
+- Initialize Contract:
 Initialize a smart contract from an already deployed module.

-- Deploy Contract
+- Deploy Contract:
 Deploy a smart contract module.

-- Update Contract
+- Update Contract:
 Update a smart contract.

-- Transfer to public
+- Transfer to public:
 Transfer CCDAmount from encrypted to public balance of the same account.

-- TransferToEncrypted
+- Transfer to encrypted:
 Transfer CCDAmount from public to encrypted balance of the same account.

+- Encrypted Transfer:
+Make an encrypted transfer.

+- Encrypted Transfer with memo:
+Make an encrypted transfer with memo.

 ## Exceptions and general error handling